Albert and Gage promotional materials - your place for promo and photos

 last wishes by organizing private concerts for individuals with a terminal

 illness.
-Ms. Albert currently serves as a Trustee on the National Board of
+Ms. Albert currently serves as Chair of the National Board of

 Trustees of The Recording Academy.

 With the exception of 1997’s Jumpin’ Tracks, Albert and Gage’s albums

 have been recorded at their own MoonHouse Studio (a commercial facility in

 south Austin) and released on the artist owned MoonHouse Records.
 Chris